 wp_unique_id()

-This is a PHP implementation of Underscore's uniqueId method.
-A static variable contains an integer that is incremented with each call.
-This number is returned with the optional prefix.
-As such the returned value is not universally unique, but it is unique across the life of the PHP process.
+This is the implementation of the uniqueId method from the Underscore library in PHP.
+A static variable holds an integer that increments with each function call.
+This number is returned along with an optional prefix.
+Thus, the returned value is not unique at a global level, but it is unique within the life of the PHP process.

 No Hooks.